1940-1949 Baseball Cards

 Explore out our extensive database of 1940s Baseball Card Set Information.
 Each product profile includes full checklists, product info, expert analysis, and a shopping guide.
 Browse baseball cards produced during 1940, 1941, 1942, 1943, 1944, 1945, 1946, 1947, 1948, and 1949.

-The third and final set in the line’s original run, 1941 Play Ball Baseball features a vastly improved look and another strong checklist.
+The third and final set in Gum, Inc. line’s original run, 1941 Play Ball Baseball features an improved look and another strong checklist.
 Highlights include Joe DiMaggio, Ted Williams and Pee Wee Reese.

 1948 Bowman Baseball marks the first time the card maker made a set of baseball cards.
 The landmark issue includes rookie cards of Stan Musial, Yogi Berra and Warren Spahn.

 1948-49 Leaf Baseball is a hobby classic.
-The first color set of baseball cards following WWII, the checklist includes rookie cards of Jackie Robinson, Satchel Paige and several other all-time greats.
+The first color set of baseball cards following WWII, the checklist includes rookie cards for Jackie Robinson and Satchel Paige, as well as key cards for several other all-time greats.

 1949 Bowman Baseball isn’t regarded as the most attractive set ever, but it does have a potent checklist.
 Highlights include rookie cards of Roy Campanella and Duke Snider as well as early cards of Jackie Robinson and Satchel Paige.